-    It's been alleged that the CIA provided the Baathists with lists of Iraqi Communist Party members, who coincidentally started being rounded up and executed after the coup.
-But to be fair, I have a very hard time believing that the CIA in 1963 had a better idea who was a communist in Iraq than the Iraqi Baath Party did, so while it wouldn't surprise me if the Agency helped round up and murder Iraqi communists I'm unconvinced that it played much of a direct role in that effort.
+It’s been alleged that the CIA provided the Baathists with lists of Iraqi Communist Party members, many of whom coincidentally were rounded up and executed after the coup.
+There certainly could be something to this charge.
+But to be fair, I have a hard time believing that the CIA in 1963 had a better idea who was a communist in Iraq than the Iraqi Baath Party did, so while it wouldn’t surprise me if the Agency helped round up and murder Iraqi communists I’m unconvinced that it played much of a direct role in that effort.
 Washington did sign a spiffy new arms deal with the new Iraqi government right after the coup, helping to legitimize it in the West, so that was nice of them.
 The Soviets, meanwhile, opposed the coup and helped the Iraqi Communist Party undertake its own uprising in July, at the al-Rashid military base in Baghdad.
-That revolt was very quickly suppressed, which is why it doesn't get a cool brand name like "The Ramadan Revolution."
+That revolt was very quickly suppressed, which is why it doesn’t get a cool brand name like “The Ramadan Revolution.”

 Arif was now president of Iraq, but he’d gotten there with a lot of Baathist help and they—in particular Bakr (who now became vice-president and prime minister) and Iraqi Baathist Party chair Ali Salih al-Saʿidi—felt entitled to a great deal of influence in the new government.
 Arif didn’t necessarily agree.
 This tense situation caused the post-coup government to implode in November, when Arif suppressed Saʿidi’s powerful Baathist militia and purged his government of all of its Baathist elements, including Bakr.
 Don’t worry, though—Bakr got his revenge.
 Arif died in an extremely sketchy 1966 helicopter crash that may very well have been (though it’s never been proven) engineered by the Baathists.
 And in the third part of our trilogy, a 1968 coup finally put Bakr and his Baathists in power, at the expense of Arif’s brother and successor, Abdul Rahman.